raandree/HsePowerShell220202/README.md

 ## Useful Links
 - Create a lab environment with PowerShell: [AutomatedLab](https://automatedlab.org/en/latest/)
 - [Regex101 builder](https://regex101.com/).
 If you need to parse complex text, RegEx is your friend.
+- [From a one-liner to a full-featured PowerShell advanced function](https://github.com/raandree/PowerShellTraining).
+Recommended if you want to learn all the features PowerShell provide to organize code in function.

 ## PowerShell Cheat Sheets
   - https://cdn.comparitech.com/wp-content/uploads/2018/08/Comparitech-Powershell-cheatsheet.pdf